sun510001/RQ_Chatbot/README.md

 ## Citing Us
 Email me at sqf121@gmail.com for any problems/doubts.
 Further you can raise issues on github, or suggest improvements.
-Please leave a star and cite us if you use our code or data
+Please leave a star and cite us if you use our code ,data or report
 ```script
 @article{RQChatbot,
 author = {Qifan Sun},